BCE offers program boost, radio sales to win Astral deal

-TORONTO Canadian telecom giant BCE Inc (BCE.TO) offered to spend C$200 million ($196 million) on Canadian programming and sell 10 radio stations on Tuesday as it tries to win regulatory support for its C$3 billion acquisition of Astral Media Inc ACMa.TO.
+TORONTO, July 10 Canadian telecom giant BCE Inc offered to spend C$200 million ($196 million) on Canadian programming and sell 10 radio stations on Tuesday as it tries to win regulatory support for its C$3 billion acquisition of Astral Media Inc.

 Shareholders of Montreal-based television and radio company Astral Media approved the deal in May.
-But it is bound to face close regulatory scrutiny because of the growing media heft of BCE - the country's largest telecom company - especially after its 2011 acquisition of CTV, Canada's largest private broadcaster.
+But it is bound to face close regulatory scrutiny because of the growing media heft of BCE - the country's largest telecom company - especially in the wake of its 2011 takeover of CTV, Canada's largest private broadcaster.

-BCE is buying Astral to lock up more programming for its wholly owned Bell Media subsidiary and to expand its presence in French-speaking Quebec.
+BCE is buying Astral to lock-up more programming for its media platforms and to expand its presence in French-speaking Quebec.

 It had already indicated it would sell some of Astral's radio stations after the purchase so that it does not run afoul of Canadian regulations that limit the number of radio stations that one company can own in each geographical market.